patrisanfar/CNV_Calling_TGS/README.md

 This repository contains the CNV detection pipeline developed as part of a master’s thesis project focused on detecting copy number variants (CNVs) from targeted sequencing data.
 The workflow integrates five open-source tools (DECoN, CODEX2, CoNVaDING, panelcn.MOPS and ClinCNV) into a unified pipeline for CNV detection, merging and annotation.

-Once implemented, the pipeline was applied to a Parkinson’s disease cohort to evaluate its performance and detect clinically relevant variants.
+Once implemented, the pipeline is applied to a Parkinson’s disease cohort to evaluate its performance and detect clinically relevant variants.

 Each script includes information about its purpose and inputs required.
 For a better understanding of the tools employed and the structure of the pipeline, please consult the workflow section below.